ruiseixasm/JsonMidiCreator/README.md

 2. Copy the `.dll` or `.so` file into your own local [JsonMidiCreator](https://github.com/ruiseixasm/JsonMidiCreator) library `/lib` folder.
 Go to [/lib](https://github.com/ruiseixasm/JsonMidiCreator/tree/main/lib) to see even more details.

-## How to install the mido library
+## How to install the MIDIUtil library
 Go to your command line and type:
 ```
-python3 -m pip install mido
+pip install MIDIUtil
 ```

 ## How to install and use Jupyter